I know from experience what it’s like when your old dog won’t eat, and you’re willing to do and try anything!

 - Tuna packed in water

-- Pumpkin or sweet potatoes mixed in with food
+- Sweet potatoes mashed up and mixed in with food

 - Sardines